snozbot/fungus/Docs/command_ref/flow_commands.md

  --- | --- | ---
 Target Flowchart | Fungus.Flowchart | Flowchart which contains the block to execute.
 If none is specified then the current Flowchart is used.
 Target Block | Fungus.Block | Block to start executing
-Start Label | Fungus.StringData | Label to start exeuction at.
+Start Label | Fungus.StringData | Label to start execution at.
 Takes priority over startIndex.
 Start Index | System.Int32 | Command index to start executing Call Mode | Fungus.CallMode | Select if the calling block should stop or continue executing commands, or wait until the called block finishes.